5 Manor Road Guildford, Surrey GU2 9NE England

 Typical Duration of Program

-Includes accommodation, food, an airport pick-up, orientation and 24/7 in-country support.
+Includes accommodation, food, an airport pick-up from Nairobi, orientation and 24/7 in-country support.

 Worldwide Participants.
 This Program is also open to Families, Couples and Individuals.